-Cheese is a staple food in the ketogenic diet as it is high in fat yet low on carbs.
+Cheese ‘can’ be eaten on a keto diet and it is a staple food in the low carb life as it is high in fat yet low on carbs.
 But not all cheeses are considered good.
 Find out what you should eat and what to avoid with our keto diet cheese guide.

 Being a fat-loaded product, it’s no surprise that many keto dieters tend to include cheese in their meal plans.
 With so many to choose from, from bloomy rinds such as brie to fresh cheeses like mozzarella, it can be challenging to figure out keto cheese is suitable for you.

 This cheese is one of the best cheeses that you can eat on a keto diet.
 Famous for its peculiar scent, it is produced with penicillium mould, the ingredient behind its striking appearance and salty taste.
 According to the US Department of Agriculture, a slice (21 g) contains 6.04 g of fat, 4.49 g of protein, and 0.491 g of carbohydrate.

 The semi-soft cheese is often served in a colourful salad, but you can also eat it on its own.
 Also known as chèvre, it is a part of the fresh cheese category alongside mozzarella and ricotta and comes in different textures, including soft spreads.
 It is a dream for keto dieters as it contains almost zero carbs.

 This cheese is very easy to consume and digest, thanks to its smooth texture.
 You often see the mild-tasting dairy product on spreads such as bread and crackers, as it’s incredibly low on carbs making it a keto favourite.
 One oz (28.35 g) contains 8.11 g of fat and less than one gram of carbohydrates.